Q. What is the Responsible Printing Initiative?

 A. The printing allocation is actually "printing dollars" that have been allocated for each student each semester.
 The amount of the printing allocation is set by Information Technology Services (ITS) based on the amount of funding allocated for printing by the Technology Fee Advisory Committee and expected use.

-When you select a job and "swipe your card" at the PayStation, you will be told the printing allocation balance (in printing dollars) and your Bison Bucks balance (or Bison Charge remaining credit) before you approve the job.
+When you select a job and "swipe your card" at the PayStation, you will be told the printing allocation balance (in printing dollars) and your Campus Cash balance (or Campus Charge remaining credit) before you approve the job.

-You may check your Bison Bucks and "printing" balances using the "Bison Card" tab on Blackboard.
+You may check your Campus Cash and "printing" balances using the "Bison Card" tab on Blackboard.

-If you do not receive the printing allocation you expect, please contact the ITS Help Desk by phone at 231-8685 (option 1) or in person in IACC 150.
+If you do not receive the printing allocation you expect, please contact the IT Help Desk by phone at 231-8685 (option 1) or in person in Quentin Burdick Building 150.